 When users share files and folders, a shareable link is created which has permissions to the item.
 There are three primary link types:

-Specific people links only work for the people that users specify when they share the item.
+- Specific people - links that work for the people specified when the link is created

 Unauthenticated access with Anyone links

 Anyone links are a great way to easily share files and folders with people outside your organization.
 However, if you're sharing sensitive information, this may not be the best option.

 If you require people outside your organization to authenticate, Anyone links will not be available to users and you'll be able to audit guest activity on shared files and folders.

 Though Anyone links do not require people outside your organization to authenticate, you can track the usage of Anyone links and revoke access if needed.

 If you want to allow Anyone links, there are several options for a more secure sharing experience.

 You can restrict Anyone links to read-only.
 You can also set an expiration time limit, after which the link will stop working.